 In Australia, most married couples typically own property such as real estate as joint tenants in equal shares.

-When a couple decides to end their marriage in Australia, the usual practice is to consult legal experts and come to an agreement about splitting up the property and assets acquired during the marriage.
+When a couple decides to divorce in Australia, the usual practice is to consult legal experts and come to an agreement about splitting up the property and assets acquired during the marriage.

 This also includes superannuation.